Open MRI vs Closed MRI: What’s the Difference and Why It Matters

 Thanks to its shape, the open MRI machine offers a more relaxed environment.
 You can see your surroundings during the scan, which comforts and calms you.

-Also, the open slides and wide gap are more accessible and comfortable for taller or larger patients, for whom an open MRI is especially suitable.
+Also, the open slides and wide gap are more accessible and comfortable for taller or larger patients, who are especially well-suited to an open MRI.

 However, many facilities now offer noise-canceling headphones or video goggles to distract and comfort patients.